 The doctors and orthodontic experts at Utah Orthodontic Care are focused on serving our patients of the Salt Lake City region.
 To do that successfully, we want to make sure that you understand the treatment options available to you and that all of your questions are answered.
 Below you’ll find a list of frequently asked questions about our affordable braces and the other different kinds of affordable orthodontic treatment we provide.
 Additionally, check out our Pinterest board and discover some of our favorite fun facts about teeth!

-It’s important to remember that these are general questions and answers to common topics.
-To truly diagnose and create a treatment plan specific to you, we advise scheduling an appointment with one of our highly skilled, personable doctors at any one of our locations in Roy, Layton, Sugarhouse, West Valley City, West Jordan, Riverton, American Fork, Orem, or Mapleton.
+It’s important to remember that these are general facts, questions, and answers to common topics.
+To truly diagnose and create a treatment plan specific to you, we advise scheduling a free consultation with one of our highly skilled, personable doctors at any one of our convenient locations.

 The average time it takes for orthodontic treatment to finish is one to two years, but every case is unique and may be shorter or longer than the average.
 Attending regular appointments as well as maintaining proper oral hygiene will help to keep the treatment plan on schedule.